 Professor Denise Lievesley

-Denise served as President of the Royal Statistical Society (1999 – 2001), and as President of the International Statistical Institute (2007 – 2009) and the International Association for Official Statistics (1995 – 1997).
+Denise served as Presidents of the Royal Statistical Society (1999 – 2001), and International Statistical Institute (2007 – 2009) and of the International Association for Official Statistics (1995 – 1997).

-She was appointed Commander of the Order of the British Empire (CBE) in the Queen’s Birthday Honours in June 2014 for services to social science.
+She was appointed Commander of the Order of the British Empire (CBE) in the Queen’s Birthday Honours in June 2014 for services to social science